tbnobody/OpenDTU-docs/docs/firmware/configuration/mqtt_settings.md

 #### Enable Retain flag :material-toggle-switch:{title="Switch"}

 Publish all information with retain[^2] flag.
-This has the advantage that each value is immediatly avilable if you connect to your broker and subscribe to the specific topics you will get immediatly the latest values.
+This has the advantage that each value is immediately available if you connect to your broker and subscribe to the specific topics you will get immediately the latest values.

 #### Enable TLS :material-toggle-switch:{title="Switch"}

 Enables a secure TLS connection to your MQTT broker.
-If using this you have to get a proper certificate (self signed will not work, is has to be signed by a CA) and the hostname entered as MQTT Hostname must match the CN in the certificate.
+If using this you have to get a proper certificate (self signed will not work, it has to be signed by a CA) and the hostname entered as MQTT Hostname must match the CN in the certificate.
 You must also specify the CA-Root-Certificate.

 #### CA-Root-Certificate :material-form-textbox:{title="Textbox"}